spress/spress.yosymfony.com/docs/2.0/developers/converters/index.md

 layout: page-dev-2.0
 title: Developers &#8250; Converters
 description: How to extend Spress to support a new markup language
+header:
-header: { title: Developers, sub: Converters }
+  title: Converters
+  sub: Developers
 prettify: true
 ---
 Converters can extend Spress to support a new markup language.
 Spress comes with